FredrikAugust/typescript-react-boilerplate/README.md

 # Typescript and react practise program

-This is just a simple progrma to teach myself the basics of using typescript and react.
+This is just a simple project to teach myself the basics of using typescript and react.

 ## Rough step-by-step guide